rscircus/SNSD/README.md

 4. Clean Speech corresponding to noisy speech test data is present in the directory 'clean_test' Download the data onto your local machine.

-## Usage

-1. Clone the repo to your local directory
-1. Download clean speech and noise datasets
-1. Use `pyenv` and `poetry` to install dependencies
-1. Specify your requirements in the config file (noisyspeech_synthesizer.cfg)
-  - Specify sampling rate, audio format, audio length, silence length, total number of hours of noisy speech required and Speech to Noise Ratio (SNR) levels required.
-    - Specify noise files to be excluded.
-Example: noise_types_excluded: Babble, Traffic.
-'None' of no files to be excluded.
-    - Specify the path to noise and speech directories if it is not in the same directory as scripts.
-1. Noisy speech and the corresponding clean speech and noise files will be in the directories 'NoisySpeech_training', 'CleanSpeech_training' and 'Noise_training' respectively.
-1. Make sure that the config file is in the same directory as (noisyspeech_synthesizer.py) for ease of use.
-1. Now run (python noisyspeech_synthesizer.py) to generate noisy speech clips.

 ## Dataset licenses